ChibiOS/ChibiOS/readme.txt

 - NEW: Updated the STM32 port to use the newest ST firmware library files (version 3.1.0).
 Note that now the ST drivers are included in the STM32 demo directory.
+- NEW: Improved makefiles and makefile fragments, now the paths are not fixed, the fragments can be included also from projects outside the ChibiOS/RT files structure by simply defining the variable ${CHIBIOS}.
 - CHANGE: Removed the CH_USE_SERIAL_FULLDUPLEX configuration option because the serial driver is no more part of the kernel.
 - CHANGE: Reorganized the PAL and Serial identifiers now IOPORT1..N and